Get 5 of my BEST-EVER recipes!

 Instructions

-• The night before, steep the fruit, candied peel, orange zest and lemon zest in whiskey (or apple juice/orange juice*).
+• Steep the raisins, candied peel, orange zest and lemon zest in whiskey (or apple juice/orange juice*).
 Allow to sit covered overnight at room temperature.
 This lets the fruit plump up and all the flavors macerate.

 • Rinse the cherries off then pat with a paper towel to absorb any excess liquid.
 Quarter the cherries then lightly toss in flour (this will keep the cherries from sinking to the bottom of the cake while baking).
 Set aside.